 The Simple Case of Zero Cost

-Presume there exists a suburb situated adequately far away from other suburb.
-In this suburb, there is exactly 1 pond from which water is obtainable.
-All residents are completely relied for their water necessities on this pond.
-The pond is owned by 1 person who is able to stop others from drawing water from it except through buying the water.
-The person who buys the water has to draw the water out of the pond.
+Presume there exists a suburb situated adequately far away from other suburbs.
+In this suburb, there is exactly one pond from which water is obtainable.
+All residents completely rely on this pond for their water necessities.
+This pond is owned by one person who is able to stop others from drawing water from it except through buying the water.
+The person who pays for the water can draw the water out of the pond.
 The pond owner is hence, a monopolist enterprise which endures zero cost in manufacturing the commodity.
-We shall scrutinize this easy scenario of a monopolist enduring zero costs to decide the amount of water sold and the cost price at which it is being sold.
+We shall scrutinise this easy scenario of a monopolist enduring zero costs to decide the amount of water sold and the cost price at which it is being sold.

 Comparison with Perfect Competition

-We can now compare the above result with what it would be sorted under perfectly competitive market structure.
+We can now compare the above result with what would be the result when sorted under a perfectly competitive market structure.
 Let us presume that there is an infinite number of such ponds.
 Suppose a pond owner determines to charge Rs.5 per a bucket of water.
 Who would be willing to purchase from him?
-Recall that there are many, pond owners.
+Recall that there are many pond owners.
 Any other pond owner can attract all the purchasers ready to buy for Rs.
-5 per bucket, by proffering to sell to them at a lower cost price, say, Rs.
+5 per bucket, by offering to sell to them at a lower cost price, say, Rs.
 4 per bucket.

-This is a detailed and an elucidated information about the concept Short Run Equilibrium of the Monopoly Firm.
+This article contains a detailed and elucidated information about the concept Short Run Equilibrium of the Monopoly Firm.
 To learn more, stay tuned to BYJU’S.